Aderyn1121/vibe/README.md

 We ran into a few major and minor problems to overcome, including:

+- We encountered a bug implementing searches due to function ordering.
+The stored values were declared outside of the asyn callback to the route and caused the values not to reset.

 - We had some troubles keeping out HTTP calls down for each page while keeping our application organized.
 We used pug's string interpolation feature to dynamically call scripts/css files as they were needed for each page.

 - Due to Heroku's slow speed we added a loading screen and a cursor change to indicate that the app *is* working.